nlpraveennl/springsecurity-autologout/README.md

 #### Key feature of this repository
 1. This repository contains two project with same functionality implemented with XML and JAVA configuration.
 It makes easier to understand and learn by comparing XML and JAVA configuration.
 2. Projects are developed with maven dependency and hence it will be easier to import and Run it.
+3. If you are interested only in autologout functionality in spring security please refer A_OnlyAutologoutByUsingJavaconfig or A_OnlyAutologoutByUsingXmlconfig project for referance.

+Or

+If you are keen to see mvctiles integration and i18n implementation please refer xmlconfig or javaconfig projects.

 Let's have look at application screenshot to understand features.
 ## 1. Locale configurations